-A Munro is a mountain in Scotland that is at least 3,000 feet high (approximately 914 metres) and were named for Sir Hugh Thomas Munro (1856-1919) who was the first to publish a list of all the mountains of this type in the Journal of the Scottish Mountaineering Club in 1891.
+Munros are mountains in Scotland that are at least 3,000 feet high (approximately 914 metres) and are named after Sir Hugh Thomas Munro, (1856-1919) who was the first to publish a list of all the mountains of this type in the Journal of the Scottish Mountaineering Club in 1891.

 The Cairngorms National Park has the most extensive range of mountains in the whole of the UK, with arctic-like wilderness plateaus, encircled by beautiful valleys and rivers, climbing a Munro means you will pass through ancient Caledonian pinewoods, take in historic sites and reach summits higher than anywhere else in the British Isles.

 Bagging a Munro is no easy feat, it is recommended that you prepare well in advance, considering your ability, the weather, equipment and your hiking companions.
 For the best overview, advice, maps and information on each of the Munros in the Park be sure to visit Walk Highlands.